DubFriend/forminator/README.md

 Things should continue to work as long as you follow the classnames, attribute patterns and nesting structure as the examples given below.

-Forminator interfaces must be given names to distinguish multiple forminator interfaces on the same page.
-In the following examples, the interface is given the name `foo`.

 Full working examples with example server implementations can be found in the code.
 See `index.html` or `example_bootstrap.html` for the client implementation, and `crud.php` for a server-side implemenation.